Wednesday, 8 January 2020

 Nirupathungan inscription

-This is the Nirupathungavarman’s 15th – 16th reign year inscription ( with a mixture of Tamil & Grantha ) mentions Lord Shiva as Parameswara mangalathu Sailechuraththu Mahadevar.
-This inscription records the endowment of Naivedya offered in the Mid day and burning a perpetual lamp by Mannaikudi MaRamadakki Vizhuperaraiyar’s son Nandi Niraimathi.
-For the same 15 kalanju gold was gifted. ( Mannaikudi maRamadakki may means that Vizhuperaraiyar ancestors might have participated in the war against Rajasimha Pandya-I, at Mannaikuruchi, as per Velvikudi Cheppedu).
-The tamil script reads as...
+This is the Nirupathungavarman’s 15th – 16th reign year inscription ( with a mixture of Tamil & Grantha ) that mentions Lord Shiva as Parameswara Mangalathu Sailechuraththu Mahadevar.
+This inscription records the endowment of Naivedya offered in the Midday and the burning of a perpetual lamp by Mannaikudi MaRamadakki Vizhuperaraiyar’s son Nandi Niraimathi.
+For the same 15 kalanju gold was gifted. ( Mannaikudi maRamadakki may mean that Vizhuperaraiyar ancestors might have participated in the war against Rajasimha Pandya-I, at Mannaikuruchi, as per Velvikudi Cheppedu).
+The Tamil script reads as...

 1. "ஸ்வஸ்தி ஶ்ரீ ந்ருபதுங்க வ